JerrySMith13/weather-ku/weather-ku-api/vision.md

 introduce body size limits
-make multiple file paths (would increase number of syscalls) allow for mutliple output/input types like xml
+make multiple file paths (would increase number of syscalls) allow for mutliple output/input types like xml add logs for changes that have been made

+things to fix:
+Reflecting data changes in the file and in the indexmap are asyncrounous, could lead to data inconsistincies File synchronization is inefficient, appending to the end would be much easier